Matb85/gulp-shortercss/README.md

 #### Creating processors

-Of course you don't have to rely on the built-in processors.
-Just create a funtion like the one above and put it in the config.
+Of course, you don't have to rely on the built-in processors.
+Just create a function like the one above and put it in the config.

 #### Available processors